cannon-zz/mindsweeper/README.md

   made without guessing.
 - Option to display the probability of finding a mine in each cell based on the information available.
-- Option to "autoplay" the game:  to automatically make any moves that can be made without guessing.
+- Option to autoplay the game:  to automatically make any moves that can be made without guessing.
-- Option to autoplay a specified number of games and record the percentage that could be completed without guessing, thereby measuring the "playability" of a given board size and mine density.
+- Option to autoplay a specified number of games and record the percentage that could be completed without guessing, thereby measuring the playability of a given board size and mine density.

 A recent copy of the TODO list:

-- Improve the search status graphics and "odometer" numerals.
+- Improve the search status graphics and odometer numerals.
 - Split the solver into a front-end and back-end so the algorithm can be more easily re-used.
 - Option to filter games on solvability.